 The Diabetes Clinical Research Program currently includes clinical trials of type 1 diabetes prevention and intervention as well clinical investigations involving basic physiology studies, analysis of immunologic markers, and epidemiological studies.
 Benaroya Research Institute’s research focus is immune mediated disease which ranges from basic discovery science to translational medicine, systems biology, genetics, and clinical trials.

 We are in a superb research environment with established local collaborations in teaching and/or research with the University of Washington, Fred Hutch, Seattle Children’s Hospital, and other research centers throughout the Pacific Northwest.
+Opportunities exist to participate in clinical activities in the Department of Pediatrics/Pediatric Endocrine division at the University of Washington.

 The successful candidate will be expected to contribute to the overall Diabetes Clinical Research Program through participation in ongoing programs and initiation of new projects.